SB5665/Rb_Evangelista-Sison-IV/README.md

 # Rb_Evangelista-Sison-IV

-Title: HoloTips: Into The Rabbit Hole
+Title: HoloGuide: Into The Rabbit Hole

 Homepage Description: This website is a guide to Hololive, an idol VTuber company created to provide a source of entertainment on YouTube.
 Before an explanation on the website, it would also be better to explain what a VTuber is first.
 The word VTuber stems from the phrase "Virtual Youtuber", where people use computer softwares to  act as a virtual model which captures their face and traces it to the model.